University of Sheffield: Former locations

-The old Firth College building was built in 1879 at the corner of Leopold Street and West Street.
-It was designed by Thomas James Flockton and Edward Robert Robson with the front facing West Street.
-Firth College moved out of the building following the establishment of the university.
-The building later housed the Sheffield Central Technical School and is currently home to Education Committee offices of Sheffield City Council.
-Situated on 7 Leopold Street opposite Firth College, the old Medical School building was designed by John Dodsley Webster and completed in 1888.
-The school moved to Firth Court in 1905 and the building is now used as offices.
+The old Firth College building, dating to 1879–80, was located at the corner of Leopold Street and West Street.
+It was designed by T.J.
+Flockton and E.R.
+Robson with the front facing West Street.
+Opposite this building, at 7 Leopold Street, was the old Medical School building, which was designed by John Dodsley Webster and completed in 1888.
+Both Firth College and the Medical School left these buildings following the establishment of the university in 1905.

-The Manvers campus, at Wath-on-Dearne between Rotherham and Barnsley, was where the majority of nursing was taught.
-A three-storey building, Humphry Davy House (named after chemist Humphry Davy), was built in 1998 on Golden Smithies Lane opposite to Dearne Valley College.
-The building was home to the School of Nursing and Midwifery, which was established in 1995 after the merger of the university with Sheffield and North Trent College of Nursing and Midwifery.
-In 2004, the university disagreed with the South Yorkshire Strategic Health Authority's decision to take away part of its nursing and midwifery training contract, and declined the offer due to financial and operational constraints.
-The last intake of midwifery studies students was in July 2006, and the campus was closed one year later.
-The building was sold in 2018 and to be converted for residential lettings.
+The Manvers campus at Wath-on-Dearne was where the majority of nursing was taught.
+Humphry Davy House (named after the chemist) was constructed in 1998 to house the School of Nursing and Midwifery and was located at Golden Smithies Lane.
+The School had been established in 1995 following the integration of the Sheffield and North Trent College of Nursing and Midwifery, into the university.
+In 2004, following changes to the nursing and midwifery training contract offered by the NHS, the University opted to close the campus.
+The final intake of Midwifery Studies students was in July 2006 and the site closed one year later.

-From 2022 to 2023, students protested against the university working with and accepting payment for various activities from companies including Rolls Royce, BAE Systems, and Boeing who are involved in the arms manufacturing industry.
+Environmental initiatives

+The University of Sheffield has committed to reaching Net Zero on Scope 1 and 2 emissions by 2038 and on Scope 3 emissions by 2045.
+The university received bronze accreditation with the Hedgehog Friendly Campus campaign in 2020, silver accreditation in 2021 and gold accreditation in 2023.
+Sheffield is also a member of the Nature Positive Universities campaign and the UN Race to Zero campaign.

+The university was ranked 83rd (2:2 class) in the 2025/26 People and Planet University League.
+Internationally, the university was ranked joint 33rd globally for sustainability in the QS World University Rankings: Sustainability 2026 and in the 101–200 range globally in the 2025 Times Higher Education Impact Rankings, based on the UN Sustainable Development Goals.